 Why did you become an Associate Dean in G+PS?

 I feel this is an ideal role for me.
-My greatest pleasure and satisfaction as an academic has been to advance graduate studies and to mentor graduate students as they pursue their scholarly and professional goals.
+One of my greatest pleasures as an academic has been to advance graduate studies and to mentor graduate students as they pursue their scholarly and professional goals.
 Having also served for several years as the graduate advisor in my department, and on a faculty committee on graduate studies, I had some idea of the range of issues that students and faculty face.
-I am keenly interested in the very complex pedagogical nature of supervision across different contexts and I enjoy working with my colleagues across the university on these issues.
+I am keenly interested in the very complex pedagogical nature of supervision and strong graduate programming across different and I enjoy working with my colleagues across the university on these issues.